xvik/gradle-quality-plugin/src/doc/docs/getting-started.md

 ## Usage

 Plugin will auto detect java and groovy sources and activate required quality plugins.
 All tools will be configured with the default opinionated configs.

+!!! tip ""
+    See [init configs task](task/config.md) to modify default configs

 ```bash
 $ gradlew check